anil-gudigar/vmware_task/README.md

 * Marking a message as read that is already read should do nothing
 * Make sure the list can be scrolled normally after you implement swiping on message cells
 * Connected tests for UI are not necessary but provide unit tests where applicable

+Things that have been done...

+1. I have tried to modularize the code using generics-oriented programming.
+2. The reason for the choice is of generics to create a framework which can be extended to all over application.
+3. Create a local data source using room and DAO.
+4. Data Source related DAO classes can be tested independently.
+5. Used databinding with View Model.
+6. Rxjava Observables.
+7. I have used robo electric for testing.

+Things that needs to done (or wished I could have done it) ...

+1. Test cases for all the model and data source code.
+2. 100% code coverage.